excellalabs/unanet-summarizer/README.md

 ### How to Use the Bookmarklet

-When you're on your timesheet (or viewihng your supervisees' timesheet), click the bookmarklet link to see the time summary.
+When you're on your timesheet (or viewing your supervisees' timesheet), click the bookmarklet link to see the time summary.

 > ![Demo of using the bookmarklet on a timesheet](images/demo_adding-bookmarklet.gif)